 There are two caveats to this.
 The first is that not all routers support VPNs.
 The second is that routers don’t support the WireGuard protocol yet, so expect your Internet speeds to slow significantly.
 The mileage you get will depend on how robust a process it fields.

-I managed to get around 150 Mbps using an Asus AX86U.
+I managed to get around 150 Mbps on Speedtest.net using the ASUS AX86U.
 Still, that speed will more than support 4k streaming on your Roku.

 Step 1.
 Get your router credentials from the VPN service